-These Canadian sufferers moved to the cities and were able to re-setlle and develop lives there.
+These Canadian sufferers moved to the cities and were able to re-settle and develop lives there.

 In the United States, the dust bowl effect caused more than half a million people to be left without homes.
-After only one of the storms, 356 houses had to be poulled down because they were too badly damaged.
-(Picture 10.)
+After only one of the storms, 356 houses had to be pulled down because they were too badly damaged.

-Not only didpeople have to move, but some became very sill and died.
+Not only did people have to move, but some became very sick and died.
 Pneumonia was caused by the dust and the lack of food caused malnutrition.